Chartering a Student Organization

 - Constitution or By-Laws

-The application for Fall 2022 semester has closed.
-The application will reopen on the first day of classes of the Spring 2023 semester.
+The application for Fall 2023 semester will open at the start of the semester.

 All documents/application materials (including the constitution) must be signed/approved by both the organization president and the advisor.
 Please note all recognized and affiliated student organizations are unable to use the Baylor name in the title of the organization (example: Baylor Chess Club); rather, organizations wishing to acknowledge recognition from the university may do so by referencing where the organization is chartered (example: Chess Club at Baylor University).